 Welcome to the website for the Evangelical Chapter of the Foundation for Religious Diplomacy.
 We hope you enjoy your visit in exploring all this website has to offer.
 Please click on the tabs above to navigate.
 The Welcome page is a good place to start, followed by the History page which provides a historical and cultural overview of Evangelicalism.
 The Core Doctrines page provides a summary of Evangelical doctrine and practice from representative sources in the National Association of Evangelicals and the Lausanne Committee for World Evangelization.
 The Religious Vital Signs page includes key data on global Evangelicalism from a 2011 Pew Forum Report.
-The Join This Chapter page provides a discussion of the contemporary situation of religious pluralism in the public square and how Evangelicals lack credibility in this arena, which relates to a rationale for why this chapter exists; a description of our statement of purpose and areas of concentration for the Evangelical community; as well as a listing of our Advisory Board, Charter Members, and suggested resources, links, and contact information.
+The Join This Chapter page points to our more extensive website that provides a discussion of the contemporary situation of religious pluralism in the public square and how Evangelicals lack credibility in this arena, which relates to a rationale for why this chapter exists; a description of our statement of purpose and areas of concentration for the Evangelical community; as well as a listing of our Advisory Board, Charter Members, and suggested resources, links, and contact information.
 If you'd like to get involved with our work, or if we can answer any questions for you, please let us know.

 A LETTER FROM THE FRD CHAPTER CUSTODIAN

 Welcome to the Evangelical Christian Chapter at the Foundation for Religious Diplomacy.
 As you will discover through our work and this website, religious diplomacy has a tremendous role to play in support of the need for Evangelicals to persuasively share their faith, as a way to repair the credibility challenges we face in the public square in regards to other religions, in obedience to Jesus' call for us to be peacemakers in the world, and in our work for religious freedom.